cossacklabs/product-docs/content/themis/languages/python/installation.md

 [PEP 668](https://peps.python.org/pep-0668/) changed the way Python packages are managed.
 It is now recommended to use `pip install` to only install packages into isolated virtual environments while installing things system-wide should be done using OS package manager (like `apt` or `rpm`).
-This means running `sudo make pythemis_install` is no longer recommended as it copies files into system-managed Python directory that is no longer maintained by `pip`.
+This means running `sudo make pythemis_old_install` is no longer recommended as it copies files into system-managed Python directory (like `/usr/lib/python3.X/site-packages`) that is no longer maintained by `pip`.
 Consider building a `.whl` and installing it into your venv instead.
 {{< /hint >}}